chelahmy/harubi/README.md

 ### Example 1

-A client make a request to a harubi server by specifying at least two arguments in the query string: a **model** and an **action** against the model, together with other related **controller** arguments, if defined.
+A client make a request to a harubi server by specifying at least two arguments in the query string, or through a html form post: a **model** and an **action**, together with other related **controller** arguments, if defined.
 The following is a typical request:

 ```
 http://example.com/time.php?model=system&action=gettime